-I always been a fairly last minute shopper, and relentless Christmas enthusiast.
-For me, I believe the two things are somewhat related.
-I enjoy carolers in the mall dressed in Victorian velvet cloaks and top hats, and the palpable excitement that builds a few days before the holidays.
+There is a palpable excitement that builds a few days before the holidays.
 As fat snowflakes float above, illuminated by a streetlamp on a dark December evening, I feel the nostalgic sense of holidays past flood through me.

-With this, I feel myself leaning into the holidays already!
-And yet, I’m aware that these practical solutions in and of themselves are not a fix-all.
+Practical solutions like preparing can really help, but these are not a fix-all.
 In fact, I can see that they would only minimally change things without the ultimate dropping into the experience which is the essence of mindful living.
 Truthfully, my list-making, July shopping relatives are not less stressed or more enjoying of the season.
-This is what turned me into a last minute shopper in the first place – my insistence that holiday magic comes from being lit up, and super present to the moment.
+Holiday magic comes from being lit up, and super present to the moment.

 One of the hallmarks of mindfulness is being with what is.
 As the energy of the holidays ramps up to a frenzy, what does this mean in terms of mindfulness.
 Putting ourselves on notice to drop into the spirit of abiding presence even more this season.